-Upon receiving a report of a possible conduct violation, the Director of Student Support, or designee, will begin the procedures for complaint resolution.
+Upon receiving a report of a possible conduct violation, the Director of Student Support and Conduct, or designee, will begin the resolution procedures.
 Family Education Rights and Privacy Act (FERPA) will be followed.
+Information will only be shared with those who have an educational need to know.
+Students may sign a Consent to Release form through the Enrollment Support Center if they wish to have case information shared with an outside party.
 Upon examination of the conduct report, the following actions may be pursued:

-- If the Director of Student Support in consultation with the Dean of Students deems that the complaint does not rise to the level of a possible conduct violation, the director may close the case or refer the student report to the Behavioral Review Team. - Minor infractions may be addressed informally through the Student Support Office with consultation and a verbal warning. - Sex or disability discrimination cases will be referred to the appropriate grievance procedures for processing. - Dean of Students, or designee, will be notified if there is concern of immediate danger.
-If the Dean of Students perceives the student to be a present danger to self or others, the Dean of Students is authorized to take immediate appropriate action including, but not limited to, an interim aaa of the student, and possible removal from the college campus.
-The interim suspension may last until conduct due process has been completed and a determination has been made. - In cases where multiple complaints have been made against a student for informational purposes in which the complainant is not requesting further action, the Director of Student Support in consultation with the Dean of Students may determine that a possible disruption to the learning environment is occurring and remand the case to the Investigation and Hearing Board for resolution.
+- If the Director of Student Support and Conduct in consultation with the Dean of Students deems that the report does not rise to the level of a possible conduct violation, the director will close the case.
+Some reports that do not rise to the level of a conduct violation may be referred to the Behavioral Review Team. - Minor infractions may be addressed and/or resolved informally through the Student Support and Conduct Office and/or Dean of Students (DOS) Office and may include consultation, educational conversation, and/or a Disciplinary Warning.. - Sex or disability discrimination cases will be referred to the appropriate grievance procedures for processing. - Dean of Students, or designee, will be notified if there is concern of immediate danger.
+If there is a perception that the student presents a danger a minimum of two of the following will consult: the Dean of Students, the Director of Student Support and Conduct, and the Vice President of Student Services.
+If it is determined that there is a danger, the Dean of Students, or designee, is authorized to take immediate action including but not limited to an interim suspension of the student.
+When interim action is taken, the student will have the opportunity to respond to the action within two (2) business days.
+The response will be reviewed by the Dean of Students, or designee, and may result in the interim action being lifted or upheld.
+The interim suspension may last until conduct due process has been completed and a determination has been made. - In cases where multiple reports have been made against a student for informational purposes in which the Reporting Party is not requesting further action, the Director of Student Support and Conduct in consultation with the Dean of Students may determine that a possible disruption to the learning environment is occurring and may address the case informally, or remand the case to the Conduct Review Board for resolution.

-The Director of Student Support, or designee, will remand the case to the Investigation and Hearing Board for a resolution.
+• The Director of Student Support and Conduct, or designee, will remand the case to the Conduct Review Board for a resolution.
 Conduct procedures will be determined in a timely manner.
-No resolution should exceed 60 days except in extenuating circumstances.
-The Director of Student Support, or designee, will oversee the conduct resolution procedures to ensure that due process is followed.
+No resolution should exceed 30 days except in extenuating circumstances.
+The Director of Student Support and Conduct, or designee, will oversee the conduct resolution procedures to ensure that due process is followed.